I get up. I’m tired. I went to bed late. Distracted by my phone. Sophie was texting me.

 I decide I need to sleep more and eat better and begin at once.

 C) What the hell am I doing?

 That’s three yesterdays with nothing.
 Three nothings.
 No words.
 Zero.

 But my energy bar is full today.
 My phone is away.
 I’m ready.

 I sit down.

 The void consumes me.
-There’s a pile of this and that and a stack of thoughts.
+There’s a pile of it and a stack of thoughts.
 I’m drowning in thoughts.
 Too much.
 What the hell am I doing?